-

 On Proposition 8,

 Amendment 2, and Proposition 102, and every civil rights bill ever brought forward.
 It’s most relevant to the marriage issue, but it does apply to the others.
-This passage from Joseph W. Campbell1 struck me: The tribal ceremonies of birth, … Continue reading
+This passage from Joseph W. Campbell ((Joseph W. Campbell, The Hero With A … Continue reading

 Posted in Same-Sex Marriage